iamzhaihy/hzgl-mesh-viewer/README.md

 Using the GUI, the user can:

 - Tweak camera settings by clicking and dragging the widgets in the "Camera" section
-- Switch between available meshes by clicking on an item in the "Loaded Meshes" list
+- Switch between available models by clicking on an item in the "Available Models" list
-- Switch between shader programs by clicking on an item in the "Shader Programs" list
+- Switch between shader programs by clicking on an item in the "Available Programs" list
   - Tweak additional rendering settings (if available) via the widgets

 Several keyboard shortcuts are provided: